 Remember, just because you can get a loan with bad or no credit doesn’t mean that you should.
 As we’ve mentioned before, payday loans generally tout high interest rates and fees since these loans are considered high-risk), so you may want to consider other alternatives before signing up.

 If a payday loan seems like your only option, it’s a good idea to work on improving your traditional credit scores so you can secure more affordable financing in the future.
-(You can see where your credit currently stands by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see where your credit currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.)
 In general, you can fix your credit by disputing any errors on your credit report, identifying credit score killers and coming up with a game plan to address those issues.

 More on Credit Reports & Credit Scores: